 - 1. Turn the radio off. - 2.
-Align the battery with the radio as shown. - 3.
-Push the battery upwards into the radio until release tabs "click" into place.
+Align the tabs on the bottom of the battery with the slots on the radio. - 3.
+Push the top of the battery toward the radio until release tab "clicks" into place.

 Removing the Battery